 If you live in an area with a freeze/thaw cycle, this protection is even more critical.
 The wall flash prevents ice build-up that can expand, contract, and move the deck board over time.

 While metal (such as aluminum flashing) and extra layers of roofing felt (tar paper) were often used in the past, today, vinyl Z flashing and rolls of vinyl-back flashing provide better protection.
 In fact, the house’s sheathing should be triple protected from moisture — with building paper or roofing felt stapled to the sheathing, then with back flashing; and then the Z flashing.
 This method preserves the ledger board.

 The following highlights from this Decks.com article provide a step-by-step look at how to DIY flashing.
 See the full article for detailed instructions and photos.
 Also, while these instructions are a good general guide, check your local codes to ensure compliance with regional building laws.

 - Cut a piece of flashing with tin snips.
 Tin snips are the fastest and safest tool to cut vinyl flashing.
 You may also use self-adhering flashing, especially if your local inspector prefers it.

 - Score with a utility knife.
 Do not cut all the way through.
 Be sure to clamp a straight edge to the surface to ensure a straight line.
 This is just a score, not a cut.
 Cutting halfway through will allow it to bend very easily.

-- Bend flashing with a block and framing square for a 90-degree bend to fit inside the house corner wall.
+- Bend flashing with a block and framing square for a right angle bend to fit inside the house corner wall.
 Mark for cutting to length with a square and pencil, and cut with tin snips.
 To make a bend at an inside corner, clamp a straight edge onto the piece, score with a knife, and bend carefully.